How are street lights installed?

 - The road is reconstructed as part of a voter-approved levy

 - An adjacent land parcel is developed and the developer is required to provide illumination

-Neighborhood street lights are paid for by property owners as a Service District for Lighting assessment on their property tax bill.
-The amount each property pays depends on the number of poles and lights installed, the style of equipment selected, and the number of properties included in the service area.
+New street lights are typically installed on neighborhood streets by developers when new subdivisions are built.
+Nearly all new neighborhoods include street lights.
+The lights are paid for by property owners as Service District for Lighting assessment on their property tax bill.
+The amount each property pays depends on the number of poles/lights installed, the style of equipment selected and the number of properties included in the benefiting service area.
 Property owners in neighborhoods without street lights do not pay the assessment.

 Adding street lights to existing neighborhoods is possible but requires an agreement from the majority of the benefiting property owners that will be paying for them.
 Call 503-846-3679 for more information about adding street lights.

 Portland General Electric (PGE) maintains most neighborhood street lights.
 If a street light needs repair report it to PGE .You may also contact our office at 503-846-ROAD (7623), email at firstname.lastname@example.org or submit an online service request.
 In most cases lights are repaired within 30 days.Maintenance of roadside vegetation blocking light from street lights is the responsibility of the property owner or lawful occupant.